(Corrects timing of screen installation in paragraphs 1-2)

 The screens are made by Chinese electronics giant TCL.
-At 110 inches, they are the world's largest high-definition 3-D LCD screens, just a touch wider than the 108-inch Panasonic models they will replace.
+At 110 inches, they are the world's largest 3-D LCD screens, just a touch wider than the 108-inch Panasonic models they replaced.

 "We have broken through the Japanese and South Korean monopoly of big flat-screen TVs!"
 TCL chairman Li Dongsheng boasted at a launch ceremony on Friday.
 Officials from the Ministry of Commerce, Ministry of Science and Technology, Ministry of Industry and Information Technology (MIIT), and the government of Shenzhen, TCL's hometown, clapped and nodded.